 Covid-19 Glossary Codes for Suspicious Activity Reports (SARs)

-The UK Financial Intelligence Unit have implemented three new SAR glossary codes for reporters as a result of the increased threat posed by organised crime groups seeking to exploit the COVID-19 situation by means of fraud, including one for HMRC Self-Assessment Tax Refund system.
-They are set out on page 10 of the current SAR Glossary Codes publication here and further clarification is also provided in a COVID-19 advisory note.
+The UK Financial Intelligence Unit have implemented three new SAR glossary codes for reporters as a result of the increased threat posed by organised crime groups seeking to exploit the Covid-19 situation by means of fraud, including one for HMRC Self-Assessment Tax Refund system.
+They are set out on page 11 of the current SAR Glossary Codes publication.

 In addition, the NCA have produced a document highlighting trends and observations in Covid-19 and SARs reporting here.

-The Information Commissioner’s Office (ICO) has published a document setting out their regulatory approach during the Covid-19 pandemic and some useful guidance on security issues to watch out for with video conferencing -
+The Information Commissioner’s Office (ICO) has published a document setting out their regulatory approach during the Covid-19 pandemic.

 Professional Indemnity Insurance (PII)